Blue plastic additives spilling out of test tubes

 Innovative Applications of Antimicrobial Additives in Plastic Manufacturing

 Plastics are ubiquitous in our modern world, but they also pose a challenge to maintaining hygiene and preventing the spread of harmful microbes.
 Bacteria, mold, fungi, algae, and viruses can grow on plastic surfaces and cause various problems, such as staining, odor, degradation, and infection.
-That’s why many plastic manufacturers are turning to antimicrobial additives, which are active agents that can inhibit the growth of microbes on plastic products
+That’s why many plastic manufacturers are turning to antimicrobial additives, which are active agents that can inhibit the growth of microbes on plastic products.

 The Benefits of Antimicrobial Additives for Plastics